 Research Data Management (RDM)

 A new research data management (RDM) policy for the University has been approved by Senate in June 2014.
 This policy builds on the previous statement for managing research data approved by Senate in November 2011.

-Research data management is good research practice, which the University wishes to promote to all research active staff and students.
-It is also an area of increased focus for government and funding councils.
+Research data management is also an area of increased focus for government and funding councils.
 Research Councils UK (RCUK) views making research data available as a core part of its remit as stated in the RCUK common principles on research data policy.

 The links on the left will take you to various documents and support packages designed to help you manage your research data in the new environment.
 Library Research Support Services is continuing to develop and refine procedures and systems to support researchers in the new environment.

-For information and advice on research data management, or to let us know your needs, please contact: email@example.com
+For information and advice on research data management, to register a dataset with us, or to let us know your needs, please contact: firstname.lastname@example.org